CSRP – Norfolk

 - Telephone support: listening, answering questions, and offering referrals to local supports and out-of-area resources where appropriate

-- Peer support: empathy and encouragement for patients, caregivers, and family is freely given
+- Peer support: empathy and encouragement for patients, caregivers, and family are freely given

 - Meeting area provided for support groups and supportive programming (e.g. journaling, art, etc.)

-- Produce resources to highlight available supportive services and increase access to them (e.g. Cancer Resource Booklet, CSRP Website, and Haldimand-Norfolk Service Ontario Centre database)
+- Providing resources to highlight available supportive services and increase access to them (e.g. Cancer Resource Booklet, CSRP Website, and Haldimand-Norfolk Service Ontario Centre database)

-- Providing a much-needed break from the day-to-day challenges of cancer by offering a free dinner out, mini-vacation, or help with summer camp
+- Offering a much-needed break from the day-to-day challenges of cancer by offering a free dinner out, mini-vacation, or help with summer camp

 “Facing Cancer With Courage”